peterallanwalker/Argo_Log_Collector/README.md

 saving to the same location as the script (within a sub-folder if specified from CLI a argument or user prompt).

-log files are saved within the save location / sub-folder in a folder named with the IP address of the device, and prefixed with a timestamp of when they were copied.
+log files are saved within the save location / sub-folder in a folder named with the IP address of the device, and suffixed with a timestamp of when they were copied.

-Log files can be specified in config.json.
+Log files to save can be specified in config.json.
 By default, only the "live" logs are saved. pass the argument "-a" or "--all" to copy the full archive, e.g. `python get_logs.py 192.168.24.101 -a`

 On completing the log transfer, the save location is copied to the clipboard (so if saving to Calrec network can